Productivity Tips for Visual Studio

-To insert a snippet, on the menu bar, choose Edit > IntelliSense > Insert Snippet or Surround With, or open the shortcut menu in a file and choose Snippet > Insert Snippet or Surround With.
+To insert a snippet, on the menu bar, choose Edit, IntelliSense, Insert Snippet or open the shortcut menu in a file and choose Insert Snippet.
 For more information, see Code Snippets.

 Show and edit the definition of a code element.
 You can quickly show and edit the module in which a code element, such as a member, a variable, or a local, is defined.

 To open a definition in a pop-up window, highlight the element and then choose the Alt+F12 keys, or open the shortcut menu for the element and then choose Peek Definition.
 To open a definition in a separate code window, open the shortcut menu for the element, and then choose Go to Definition.